tc39/proposal-record-tuple/README.md

 assert("a" in @const { a: 1, b: 2 });
 ```

+### Const array prototype

+The const array prototype is a const object that contains the same methods as Array with a few changes:

+- `ConstArray.prototype.pop()` and `ConstArray.prototype.shift()` do not return the removed element, they return the result of the change
+- `ConstArray.prototype.first()` and `ConstArray.prototype.last()` are added to return the first and last element of the const array

 ## Usage in {`Map`|`Set`|`WeakMap`}

 It is possible to use a const object or const array as a key in a `Map`, and as a value in a `Set`.
 When using a const object or const array in this way, key/value equality behaves as expected.